Lightning-AI/pytorch-lightning/docs/source/metrics.rst

    torch.tensor([[1, 1, 1, 0, 1]],
                 [[1, 0, 1, 1, 2]], dtype=torch.int32)

-As expected, the metric interpreted the inputs as 2 class multi-class inputs (note that if change ``num_classes`` above to anything but 2 we would get an error).
+As expected, the metric interpreted the inputs as 2 class multi-class inputs.
 Now let's see what happens when we set ``is_multiclass=False``:

 .. testcode::
    :skipif: True